gardener/dependency-watchdog/docs/concepts/prober.md

 ## Overview

-Prober starts asynchronous and periodic probes for every shoot cluster's control plane.
-Each probe detects the reachability status for the Kube ApiServer for each shoot cluster and based on the status it takes decision to scale up/down dependent kubernetes deployments which are given as configuration to the prober.
+Prober starts asynchronous and periodic probes for every shoot cluster's Kube ApiServer.
+Each probe detects the reachability of Kube Apiserver and if the Kube Apiserver is not reachable it will scale down the dependent kubernetes deployments which are given as [configuration](/example/04-dwd-prober-configmap.yaml) to the prober.
+Once the connectivity to `kube-apiserver` is reestablished, the prober will then proactively scale up the deployments it had scaled down earlier.

-### Why is this required?
+### Origin

 In a shoot cluster (a.k.a data plane) each node runs a kubelet which periodically renewes its lease.
 Leases serve as heartbeats informing Kube Controller Manager that the node is alive.
 The connectivity between the kubelet and the Kube ApiServer can break for different reasons and not recover in time.

-This happend for one of the large shoot cluster with several hundred nodes where the issue was with a NAT gateway on the shoot cluster which prevented the Kubelet to reach its control plane Kube ApiServer.
+As an example, imagine for one of the large shoot cluster with several hundred nodes where the issue was with a NAT gateway on the shoot cluster which prevented the Kubelet to reach its control plane Kube ApiServer.
 As a consequence, Kube Controller Manager transitioned the nodes to `Unknown` state.

-There is another component namely Machine Controller Manager which also runs in the shoot control plane which reacts to any changes to the Node status and then takes action to recover backing VMs/machine(s).
-It waits for a timeout and then starts to bring up new machines and deletes the older machines.
-This has a potential for causing downtime for customer workloads that were running on existing nodes.
-It is therefore required that there be an actor which detects the connectivity loss to the Kubelet and proactively scales down components in the shoot control namespace which could exacerbate the availability of nodes in the shoot cluster.
+[Machine Controller Manager](https://github.com/gardener/machine-controller-manager) which also runs in the shoot control plane which reacts to any changes to the Node status and then takes action to recover backing VMs/machine(s).
+It waits for a grace period and then it will replace the unhealthy machine(s) with new ones.

+This replacement of healthy machines due to a broken connectivity between the worker nodes and the control plane results in undesired downtimes for customer workloads that were running on these otherwise healthy nodes.
+It is therefore required that there be an actor which detects the connectivity loss between the the kubelet and shoot cluster's Kube ApiServer and proactively scales down components in the shoot control namespace which could exacerbate the availability of nodes in the shoot cluster.
-However, this is one such use case and usage of prober can be extended to other similar scenarios where the components involved might be different.

 ## Dependency Watchdog Prober in Gardener

-Prober is a central component which is set up in the `garden` namespace in the seed cluster.
-Control plane components for a shoot are deployed in a dedicated control-namespace for the shoot within the seed cluster.
+Prober is a central component which is deployed in the `garden` namespace in the seed cluster.
+Control plane components for a shoot are deployed in a dedicated shoot namespace for the shoot within the seed cluster.

 <img src="content/prober-components.excalidraw.png">